Anger How It Works: How to Change Your Heart

 My dear brothers…

-Before we dive into how anger works, let’s talk for a second about how James approached teaching.
+Before diving into how anger works, let’s talk briefly about how James approached teaching.
 James uses this phrase, or a similar phrase, more than fifteen times in this book.
-His desire is to connect with the people.
+He desires to connect with the people.
 James was the brother of Jesus.
 He was an apostle.
 He was the senior leader of the church in Jerusalem.
-Though his book is often brutally pungent, his desire is to connect with the people.
+Though his book is often brutally pungent, he desires to connect with the people.
 He doesn’t come for his position of authority.
 He comes from his position as a fellow brother in Christ.

-This is what I strive to do.
-I am much better now than I used to be, but I have so far to go.
-None of us have arrived and to project from a point of superiority is not good.
-Sometimes I am confrontational from the pulpit, but my heart is really “My dear brothers and sister.”
+I strive to do this.
+I am much better now than I was, but I have so far to go.
+None of us have arrived, and projecting from a point of superiority is not good.
+Sometimes, I am confrontational from the pulpit, but my heart is really “My dear brothers and sisters.”
 I hope it comes across this way.

 take note of this…

-James wanted us to make certain we get a handle on this one.
+James wanted us to make certain we understood this one.
 He said, “Take note here.”
 “Underline this.”
 “Don’t miss this.”
 “Take notes on this.”

 James connects anger with talking when we should be listening.
 Have you ever thought about this?
-People who become angry quickly and excessively are people who are quick to talk and slow to listen.
-Let’s look at a few scriptures to help us nail down what the Bible teaches about talking in haste.
+People who become angry quickly and excessively are quick to talk and slow to listen.
+Let’s look at a few scriptures to help us nail down what the Bible teaches about speaking in haste.

 Anger How It Works sermon video audio notes